 About Dona Carter

-Dona Carter is originally from Hartford Connecticut, where she attended the Hartford Conservatory of Music.
+Dona Carter is originally from Hartford Connecticut, where she was conservatory trained..
 Once in New York she continued music studies and earned degrees in music at Barnard College, Columbia University and also at Lehman College.
 She has performed in a variety of venues from Town Hall and Lincoln Center to CUNY Graduate Center’s Recital Hall.
 Along the way there were many local clubs and cafes where she’s delighted the audiences with her lyrical piano style.
 She mentors performing arts students of all ages, recently as music director of an adaptation of Fame.
 Dona Carter has several CDs featuring many of her original compositions which are available at CD Baby, YouTube and iTunes.
 Show host Lamon Fenner has interviewed her on WHCR’s Sunday Jazz Break at 8, where her music is often played.
+She was also a featured artist at the Hartford Jazz Festival with her Quintet.

-You can follow Dona Carter on Face Book and check out her website https://www.donacarter.webs.com.
-According to Dona “playing piano at Bryant Park is one of the highlights of my summer -- it’s a joy!”
-In 2017 She'll be performing June 26-30 in the park.
+You can follow Dona Carter on Face Book and check out her website www.donacarter.net.
+According to Dona “playing piano at Bryant Park is one of the highlights of my summer -- it’s a joy!” .
+For over ten years she performed in the park.

 Dona carter performs solo piano at program honoring Janice Suber